spxbhuhb/zakadabar-stack/doc/guides/libraries/schedule/Introduction.md

 **backend**

 1. add the dispatcher modules to your server configuration, for details see [Modules](../../common/Modules.md)
-1. add a worker module(s) to your server configuration, for details see [Modules](../../common/Modules.md)
+2. add a worker module(s) to your server configuration, for details see [Modules](../../common/Modules.md)
+3. add configuration files for the workers, name of the configuration file has to be <worker-name.yaml> (check)

+**frontend**

+For administrative purposes, you can add [JobCrud](/lib/schedule/src/jsMain/kotlin/zakadabar/lib/schedule/JobCrud.kt) to your browser frontend.

 ### Common